choria-io/website/docs/content/autoagents/watcher_reference/_index.md

 ## Archive watcher

-The *archive* watcher downloads, extracts and, optionally, integrety check and remediate `tar.gz` files.
+The *archive* watcher downloads, extracts and, optionally, integrity check and remediate `tar.gz` files.

 It supports verifying the contents of archives using `SHA256SUM` style files and can also detect tampering with the `SHA25SUM` file.
-This is most useful when the autonomous agent is compiled into the server binary so the checksums cannot be modified.

 It supports coordinating around a [Choria Governor](https://choria.io/docs/streams/governor/) to control concurrent access to the webserver that hosts the archive file.